Regularizing Self-supervised 3D Scene Flows with Surface Awareness and Cyclic Consistency: Method

 \subsection{Baseline losses of self-supervised scene flow}

-If no correspondence annotations are available, a typical self-supervised loss favors a flow that aligns as much as possible the source point cloud to the target one, \eg, using the nearest-neighbor distance \cite{Mittal_2020_CVPR}:
+If no correspondence annotations are available, a typical self-supervised loss favors a flow that aligns as much as possible the source point cloud to the target one, e.g, using the nearest-neighbor distance \cite{Mittal_2020_CVPR}:

-Since this loss enforces no spatial consistency whatsoever, each point is allowed to flow independently and rigid objects can get substantially deformed or fragmented as a result.
-To prevent this in scenes with rigid objects, one can define for each point $\bx\in X$ a \emph{rigid cluster} $R(\bx)\subset X$, \ie, a set of other points likely to lie on the same rigid fragment.
+Since this loss enforces no spatial consistency whatsoever, each point is allowed to flow independently, and rigid objects can get substantially deformed or fragmented.
+To prevent this in scenes with rigid objects, one can define for each point $\bx\in X$ a \emph{rigid cluster} $R(\bx)\subset X$, i.e, a set of other points likely to lie on the same rigid fragment.
 A typical choice~\cite{FlowStep3D, lang2023scoop} is to simply consider the set $N^k_X(\mathbf{x})$ of $k$-nearest neighbours of $\bx$ in $X$.
 Once rigid clusters $R(\bx)$ are defined, the smoothness of the flow $F$ is classically enforced through a robust $L_1$ loss: